 ★ You may also like | Where to meet Santa in Edinburgh this year

-Grab some sushi downstairs or head back up for takeout beer on the Waverley Mall rooftop.
+Grab some fresh sushi downstairs at Sushi Stop (I can never resist!), or head back up for a beer on the Waverley Mall rooftop.

 Like sushi?
 Here’s our guide to the best sushi in Edinburgh.

 Taking over the City Centre’s Princes Street Gardens is Edinburgh’s Christmas Market with lights, shows, stalls, and hot drinks.